Scoop-Tech/scpx-wallet/README.md

 ## Features

-  * **Multi Platform**: all external blockchain operations are 100% client-side JS, and are accessible on phones, desktops and servers.
-See [here](https://github.com/Scoop-Tech/scpx-wallet/issues/3) for planned enhancement.
+  * **Multi Platform**: all blockchain operations are 100% local JS, and are accessible on phones, desktops and servers.

   * **Multi Asset**: UTXO and account-type (including ERC20) assets are supported - currently: BTC legacy, BTC Segwit, Litecoin, Ethereum, ZCash, Dash, Vertcoin, Qtum, DigiByte, BTC and ETH testnets, and ERC20s: Binance Token, TrueUSD, Bancor, 0x, BAT, OmiseGo, Status Network Token, Gifto, Huobi Token, USD Tether and EUR Tether.
 See [here](https://github.com/Scoop-Tech/scpx-wallet/issues/10) for planned enhancement.

-  * **Anonomyous**: with respect to personally-identifiable data, only a one-way irreversible hash of a user's registered email address is persisted.
+  * **Anonomyous**: only a one-way irreversible hash of a user's (optionally) personally-identifiable data (registered email address) is persisted.
 This is by default a fully anonymous randomally generated email address: supplying of a valid or personally-identifiable email is optional.
 See [here](https://github.com/Scoop-Tech/scpx-wallet/issues/11) for planned enhancement.

   * **Cryptographically Secure & Deterministic**: data encryption (both at rest in the client and in transit between the server and the data store) are applied.
 Only a hash of an account's master private key (MPK) can decrypt that account's sub-asset private keys.
-The MPK or its hash never leave the browser.
+The MPK or its hash never leave the browser or server.
 Sub-asset private keys can be derived from a known MPK into a new account.
 See [here](https://github.com/Scoop-Tech/scpx-wallet/issues/2) for planned enhancement.

-  * **Decentralised & Store Agnostic**: wallets can be held in-memory, in file, or in the Scoop [Data Storage Contract](https://github.com/Scoop-Tech/scpx-eos): DSC user data is held in an EOS data table running on a block producing public sidechain.
+  * **Decentralised & Store Agnostic**: wallets can be held in-memory, encrypted in file, or double-encrypted in the Scoop [Data Storage Contract](https://github.com/Scoop-Tech/scpx-eos): DSC user data is held in an EOS data table running on a block producing public sidechain.
 See [here](https://github.com/Scoop-Tech/scpx-wallet/issues/1) for planned enhancement.

   * **Key Import**: sub-asset private keys can be imported in bulk from native wallets (e.g. [`dumpprivkey`](https://bitcoincore.org/en/doc/0.16.0/rpc/wallet/dumpprivkey/)) or other sources.
 Funds are not moved in the process and imported keys are subject to the same multi-layer encryption as native Scoop keys.
 See [here](https://github.com/Scoop-Tech/scpx-wallet/issues/6) for planned enhancement.